Trio 64

-Trio 64 is an album by American jazz musician Bill Evans, released in 1964.
-It was Paul Motian's last recording with the pianist.
+Trio 64 is an album by the American jazz musician Bill Evans, released in 1964.
+It was simultaneously Gary Peacock's first and only recording with Evans and Paul Motian's final recording with the pianist.

 Reception

-Writing for Allmusic, music critic Lindsay Palmer wrote of the album: "The effort spotlights their communal and intuitive musical discourse, hinging on an uncanny ability of the musicians to simultaneously hear and respond."
+Writing for AllMusic, music critic Lindsay Palmer wrote of the album: "The effort spotlights their communal and intuitive musical discourse, hinging on an uncanny ability of the musicians to simultaneously hear and respond."